Sustainable living

 How to recycle blister packs

-If you’re all about convenience, our doorstep recycling service is the way to go.
-Book a collection, bag up your items and we’ll pick them up from your doorstep or lobby.
+The easiest option is our doorstep recycling service.
+Book a collection online, bag up your items and we’ll pick them up from your doorstep or lobby.
 You don’t even need to be home.

 What happens to blister packs